alis-exchange/terraform-provider-alis/docs/resources/google_bigtable_gc_policy.md

 - `column_family` (String) The name of the column family.
 - `gc_rules` (String) Serialized JSON string for garbage collection policy.
+Allowed fields:
+	- `mode` which can only be `union` or `intersection`.
+If not specified then `rules` can only have one JSON object, otherwise must have multiple JSON objects.
+	- `rules` which is an array of JSON objects.
+Each object can only have `max_age` or `max_version`.
+Alternatively, you can have nested JSON objects with the same structure as the parent JSON object(`gc_rules`).
 - `instance` (String) The Bigtable instance ID.
 - `project` (String) The Google Cloud project ID.
 - `table` (String) The Bigtable table ID.